elsevier-research/docker-sbt/README.md

 > [wikipedia.org/wiki/SBT_(software))

-This image is based on [Oracle JRE 8](https://github.com/1science/docker-java/tree/oracle-jre-8) and the image size is approximately 230 MB.
+This image is based on [Oracle JRE 8](https://github.com/1science/docker-java/tree/oracle-jre-8) and the image size is approximately 178 MB.

-# Included plugins

-The following [Elasticsearch plugins](http://www.elastic.co/guide/en/elasticsearch/reference/1.x/modules-plugins.html) are installed :

- - [Kopf](https://github.com/lmenezes/elasticsearch-kopf) : Web admin interface for elasticsearch
- - [HQ] (https://github.com/royrusso/elasticsearch-HQ) : Monitoring and Management Web Application
- - [AWS Cloud](https://github.com/elastic/elasticsearch-cloud-aws) : EC2 discovery and S3 Repository

 # Supported tags